DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/3 Methods/selectItem(key).md

 The item's key.

 ##### return: Boolean
-If the element for the specified key doesn't exist or has not yet loaded, then the method returns false.
-In other cases, it returns true.
+Returns false if [Node](/api-reference/10%20UI%20Widgets/dxTreeList/4%20Node '/Documentation/ApiReference/UI_Widgets/dxTreeList/Node/') was not found for the specified key.

 ---
 [In this topic we need the same note about virtual/createchildren/searchenabled]